hiranumn/GraphConv/README.md

 - Helper functions for data processing.
 See ipynb/DataProcessing.ipynb for how to use them.
 - A class definition for `intx`.

-# Data Files
+# Test Data Files
+We have ppi matrix extracted from BioGrid in March 2018.
+This defines a graph.
+We also have TCGA RNA-seq data for approx 9000 samples.
+This is the data that are getting convolved over the graph.
 You can download datafiles from here.

 # Models
-See runningGraphConv.py for implemention and training of he
+See runningGraphConv.py for implemention and training of the models.
+It is should be straight forward.

+For any question, e-mail me at hiranumn at cs dot washington dot edu.